2027 NFL Mock Draft: CBS Sports releases picks 1-32, following blueprint of 2026 Draft

 Much like Coleman, Seaton was one of the most high-profile transfers in the Portal this offseason after departing from Colorado.
 New head coach Lane Kiffin hauled in Seaton as part of his stellar class, and he will be playing his (likely) final season of college football in Baton Rouge.

-The IMG Academy alum was named a Big 12 Honorable Mention in 2024, and was named Second Team All-Big 12 in 2025.
+The IMG Academy alum was named a Big 12 Honorable Mention in 2024 and was named Second Team All-Big 12 in 2025.
 He was also a Freshman All-American in 2024.
-Seaton will be blocking for Arizona State transfer quarterback Sam Leavitt, who also entrusted Kiffin and will be playing his final season of collegiate football for the Bayou Bengals.
+Seaton will be blocking for Arizona State transfer quarterback Sam Leavitt, who also entrusted his career in Kiffin, and will be playing his final season of collegiate football for the Bayou Bengals.

 10. Atlanta Falcons: Trevor Goosby, OT, Texas